-Engaging in a daily act of Collective Worship is a central part of our day for both staff and pupils.
-Worship is Christian in nature and has regard for the family background as well as the ages and aptitudes of our pupils.
+As a Church School, we hold a daily act of Collective Worship for our pupils.
+They are Christian in nature and have regard for the family background and the ages and aptitudes of our pupils.

 Collective Worship provides the opportunity to worship God within the rich tradition of Christian prayer and worship.
 We aim to foster a sense of fellowship by bringing all members of our school community together at the start of each day for times of celebrating, sharing, reflecting, responding and praying in an open and sensitive climate.
 Individuals are invited to explore and deepen their spirituality and to respond both in their own lives and within the community.